-Appreciation (+) / depreciation (-) in €Millio 'n
+Appreciation (+) / depreciation (-) in €Million

 exchange rate 2020 2019

-Effect on net income after tax 5% 2 6
+Effect on net income after tax 5% 6

-Effect on flet income after tax (5)% (2) (6)
+Effect on het income after tax (5)% (2) (6)

-Effect on annity 5% 183 89
+5% 183 89

 Effect on equity (5)% (166) (81)

 b) Interest rate risk

 Fluctuations in interest rates can affect interest income and expense from financial assets and liabilities with variable interest rates; which may also impact the fair value of financial assets and liabilities with a fixed interest rate.
 Furthermore, these fluctuations can affect the carrying amount of assets and liabilities due to variations in the discount rates of applicable cash flows, the return on investments and the future cost of raising financial resources.